 SCOOP: A Wonderful Ice Cream World

-No ordinary museum exhibit, SCOOP brings your favourite dessert to life in a total sensory immersion: expect ice cream weather, eat glow-in-the-dark ice cream, understand the neuroscience of the frozen treat and explore the dark side of desserts.
+No ordinary museum exhibit, SCOOP brought your favourite dessert to life in a total sensory immersion: amongst ice cream weather and eating glow-in-the-dark ice cream, guests could understand the neuroscience of the frozen treat and explore the dark side of desserts.

-A special feature will focus on the life and ingenuity of Agnes B. Marshall, known in Victorian times as the Queen of Ices.
+A special feature focused on the life and ingenuity of Agnes B. Marshall, known in Victorian times as the Queen of Ices.
 Far ahead of her time, Marshall wrote several successful cook books, patented an ice cream machine and even suggested using liquid nitrogen to make ice cream as early as the late 1800s.
-Guests to SCOOP will step back in time to try some of Agnes's favourite recipes.
+Guests to SCOOP stepped back in time to try some of Agnes's favourite recipes.